hutchutchutch/fucktyping/README.md

 - **Backend**:
   - Express.js with TypeScript for a robust API server
-  - SQL database with Drizzle ORM
+  - PostgreSQL database with Drizzle ORM
   - WebRTC signaling server
   - LangGraph for orchestrating conversational flows
   - Groq integration for fast AI inference